• Skip to main content

 Try to increase the weights week by week, but not at the expense of the core lifts, which are the focus of this training method.

-If you’re feeling tired after the core lifts, it’s ok to reduce the reps/sets of the assistance exercises, or, as Wendler suggests in his book, not doing them at all!
+If you’re feeling tired after the core lifts, it’s ok to reduce the reps/sets of the accessory exercises or, as Wendler suggests in his book, not do them at all!

 5/3/1 training program drawbacks